laravel/docs/http-client.md

         return $attempt * 100;
     })->post(/* ... */);

-For convenience, you may provide an array as the first argument to the `retry` method.
+For convenience, you may also provide an array as the first argument to the `retry` method.
 This array will be used to determine how many milliseconds to sleep between subsequent attempts:

     $response = Http::retry([100, 200])->post(/* ... */);